 Battle Short Battery Life in Your Vehicle with Proper Car Care

-We’ve all been there: You rush out the door in the morning, already late for work, turn the key in your car’s ignition – and nothing happens.
+We’ve all been there: you rush out the door in the morning, already late for work, turn the key in your car’s ignition – and nothing happens.
 Your car battery is dead.
-We all know that those batteries need to be replaced from time to time, but you may be surprised to learn that just 30 percent of car batteries last for 48 months.
-However, that’s just an average.
-How long your battery lasts depends on many factors, such as temperature, amount of electronics in your vehicle, the distance you usually drive, and more.
+Of course, batteries are supposed to be replaced now and then.
+But you may be surprised to learn that just 30 percent of car batteries last for 48 months.
+How long your battery lasts depends on many factors: temperature, amount of electronics in your vehicle, average distance you drive, and more.
 At Kennedy Transmission, we can help keep your battery at peak performance and get you back on the road fast.

-It’s important for car owners in Minnesota and North Dakota to understand how their vehicle’s battery works to avoid being stranded because of a dead or defective car battery.
-You should keep these basics in mind when the time comes to service your vehicle:
+Car owners should understand how their vehicle’s battery works to avoid being stranded because of a dead or defective car battery.
+Keep these basics in mind when the time comes to service your vehicle:

 - Heat does more damage to a battery than cold weather.
 Extremely hot temperatures cause the battery’s fluid to evaporate, which can damage its internal structure.

 - The best way to prolong battery life is to keep the battery fully charged.
 This is difficult if you only take short trips to the store and back, as the alternator doesn’t have time to fully recharge the battery using the engine.

 - Use a computer-controlled car battery charger once a month in the summer and every three months in the winter to keep your vehicle’s battery at peak performance.